-Vivian Mary Hartley, later known as Vivien Leigh, was an English stage and film actress.
-She won two Academy Awards for Best Actress for her performances as "Southern belle" Scarlett O'Hara in Gone with the Wind and Blanche DuBois in the film version of A Streetcar Named Desire, a role she had also played on stage in London's West End in 1949.
-She also won a Tony Award for her work in the Broadway version of Tovarich.
-After her drama school education, Leigh appeared in small roles in four films in 1935 and progressed to the role of heroine in Fire Over England.
-Lauded for her beauty, Leigh felt that it sometimes prevented her from being taken seriously as an actress.
-Despite her fame as a ... more
+- Vivien Leigh (; born Vivian Mary Hartley and styled as Lady Olivier after 1947; 5 November 1913 – 8 July 1967) was a British stage and film actress.
+She won two Academy Awards for Best Actress, for her definitive performances as Scarlett O'Hara in Gone with the Wind (1939) and Blanche DuBois in the film version of A Streetcar Named Desire (1951), a role she had also played on stage in London's West End in 1949.
+She also won a Tony Award for her work in the Broadway musical version of Tovarich (1963).
+After completing her drama school education, Leigh appeared in small roles in four films in 1935 and progressed to the role of heroine in Fire Over England (1937).
+Lauded for her beauty, Leigh... more